zeph-yr/JDFixer/README.md

 ## How To Use
 - Place JDFixer.dll in Plugins folder
-- To see the current map difficulty's JD, click the Map JD button to refresh (it does not update automatically)
+- Select a map / difficulty to see the current original JD
 - Upper and Lower NJS Thresholds can be set in JDFixer.json in UserData folder
 - Min and max range in the JD slider can be edited in JDFixer.json
 - Preferences for NJS-JD pairs are set in-game